Degrees of comparison of adjectives and adverbs: English

 English has two grammatical constructions for expressing comparison: a morphological one formed using the suffixes -er (the "comparative") and -est (the "superlative"), with some irregular forms, and a syntactic one using the adverbs "more", "most", "less" and "least".

 As a general rule, words of one syllable require the suffix (except for a few words such as fun, real, right, wrong), while words of three or more syllables require "more" or "most".
 This leaves words of two syllables—these are idiomatic, some requiring the morphological construction, some requiring the syntactic and some able to use either (e.g., polite can use politer or more polite), with different frequencies according to context.

 Morphological comparison

 The suffixes -er (the "comparative") and -est (the "superlative") are of Germanic origin and are cognate with the Latin suffixes -ior and -issimus and Ancient Greek -ῑ́ων : -īōn and -ῐστος : -istos.
-They are typically added to shorter words, words of Anglo-Saxon origin, and borrowed words fully assimilated into English vocabulary.
+They are added to most monosyllabic adjectives and a number of two-syllable adjectives of Anglo-Saxon origin, notably those ending in -y (> Old Eng. -iċ) and -ly (> Old.
+Eng. -līċ), as well as borrowed words fully assimilated into English vocabulary.
 Usually the words taking these inflections have fewer than three syllables.

 This system also contains a number of irregular forms, some of which, like "good", "better", and "best", contain suppletive forms.
 These irregular forms include: